psycedelicAI/high-security-facility-concept/README.md

 - controllable
 - auditable

-This includes situations where the first access decision was valid but later activity becomes inconsistent with the authorized context.
+A valid initial entry does not guarantee valid activity throughout the visit.

 ### Context-Bound Authorization

-A ticket is not treated as permanent permission.
+A facility ticket is not treated as permanent permission.

 It may be bound to: